Back Up My PC

 This page contains tips and instructions on how to back up files and settings on a PC (Windows) computer.

-Your Software Needs
+Software

 • Review the program icons on your Taskbar and Desktop.

-"Local" files are ones that are only stored on your computer's hard drive (as opposed to in the cloud or in a dept. folder on Middfiles).
-If copies of such files are not saved elsewhere then they will not be available on your new or refreshed computer.
+"Local" files are ones that are only stored on your computer's hard drive, as opposed to in the cloud or in a department folder on Middfiles.

 1. Open File Explorer by clicking the folder icon on your Task Bar.

-• Desktop (This folder holds everything you have on your computer's desktop!)
+• Desktop - this folder holds everything you have on your computer's desktop

-• Documents, Music, Pictures, and Videos (These folders are where most people find items they need to copy elsewhere.)
+• Documents, Music, Pictures, and Videos - these folders are where most people find items they need to copy elsewhere

-• Downloads (Check here in case you need to save any recently downloaded files.)
+• Downloads - check here in case you need to save any recently downloaded files

-• Refer to OneDrive use (or "Google Drive use") for detailed instructions on Middlebury's cloud storage setup and use.
+• Refer to OneDrive use or Google Drive use for detailed instructions on how to get started with these services.

 Web browsers also support saving bookmarks and settings to a file that can be used on different devices or browsers.
-This process is known as exporting and importing.
+This process is known as exporting and importing

-Additional Mailboxes
+Additional mailboxes

 Signatures

+Email signatures are also stored locally and will not be available on your new or re-imaged computer.
 If you only use one or two Outlook signatures, it's quicker to recreate them by copying from an old message once you have your new or refreshed computer.

-Favored Views
+Favored views

 If you have made numerous adjustments to the pieces of information Outlook displays and how it looks, you might benefit from saving your view with a name.
 Named views can be re-applied easily and are stored on the email server in the cloud, making them accessible to your new or refreshed computer.